Mathematics and computer science exchanges at University of Waterloo

 About the University and City of Waterloo

-Waterloo is a small bustling city located about one hour west of Toronto, Canada’s largest and most cosmopolitan city.
+Waterloo is a small bustling city located about 95 kilometres southwest of Toronto, Canada’s largest and most cosmopolitan city.
 Waterloo and its connected city Kitchener is the home of high technology firms including the highly successful Blackberry, lots of tech companies and start-ups, several major insurance companies and many manufacturing organizations.